jjoundi/CityTRAQ/README.md

 ## Background: remote management of a raspi
 * To follow up the installation remotely, we're using [raspberry pi connect](https://connect.raspberrypi.com/)
-* To monitor the python scripts we're using Cronitor
+* To monitor the python scripts we're using Cronitorµ

    ```python
    curl https://cronitor.io/install-linux?sudo=1 -H "API-KEY: ..."  | sh
    cronitor discover
    ```

 * For notifications, we're [writing boot timestamps](main/log_boot.py) to a google sheet and link that to an IFTT applet that sends us a message when the systems powered down and up again